mdribus/association-finder-hla/README.md

 1. **ind**: This column contains the index, starting at 1
 2. **name**: This column contains the column names in the HLA typing files
 3. **locus**: This column identifies the locus for each column in the HLA typing files
 4. **type**: This column assigns a haplotype or genotype category to each column in the HLA typing files.
+Use "demo" for the **ID** and **Disease_Ind** columns.
 Use "HR" for individual alleles and haplotypes and "HRGeno" for genotypes.
 5. **example**: This column includes examples of the HLA typing data for each column in the HLA typing files.
 The example does not need to correlate with the HLA typing that is actually present in the HLA typing files as long as the pattern is the same.

 This is how the disease_columns.csv file should look for the HLA typing input shown above: